-- SBA loan.
-The Small Business Association has loan options available for people who meet its strict eligibility criteria.
-In exchange, up to 75% of your loan is backed by the government, lowering your interest rate significantly.
+The Small Business Association (SBA) has loan options available for people who meet its strict eligibility criteria.
+In exchange, up to 85% of your loan is backed by the government, lowering your interest rate significantly.

-- Term loan.
 A term loan can cover just about anything — from purchasing your facility to buying toys and furniture.
 These come from a variety of lenders and have a slew of unique features, so compare your options carefully.

 For one-time large purchases of things like new furniture, you may want to consider an equipment loan that’s secured by collateral.

 The cap rate considers the center’s return on investment (ROI) by looking at a two-year average of its net operating income (NOR).
-The cap rate also takes into account recent sales of similar child care centers in the local area.
+The cap rate also takes into account recent sales of similar childcare centers in the local area.

 These are generally regional terms, but ‘child care’ is a more inclusive term of different types of centers.
 It’s more commonly used by care professionals.
 This is because not all child care occurs during the day, and ‘daycare’ tends to imply more informal care.